Stock events for NIKE, Inc. (NKE)

 Ownership

-NIKE, Inc. is primarily owned by institutional investors, who hold approximately 68% of all shares.
-Major institutional shareholders include Vanguard Group Inc., BlackRock, Inc., State Street Corp, Wellington Management Group Llp, Capital World Investors, Geode Capital Management, Llc, Goldman Sachs Group Inc, and Bank of New York Mellon Corp.
-Individual ownership is significantly influenced by the Knight family.
-Co-founder Phil Knight and his son Travis Knight, through Swoosh LLC and personal trusts, own more than 97% of the outstanding Class A shares, giving them effective control over Nike's board of directors, as Class A shares elect nine out of twelve directors.
-Other notable individual insider shareholders include Mark Parker (Executive Chairman) and John Donahoe II (current CEO).
+NIKE, Inc. is a publicly traded company with a diverse ownership structure.
+Institutional investors hold a significant portion of the shares, approximately 68% to 82.45% of all shares.
+Major institutional owners include Vanguard Group Inc., BlackRock, Inc., State Street Corp, Capital World Investors, Wellington Management Group Llp, Geode Capital Management, Llc, Fmr Llc, and Morgan Stanley.
+Individual ownership is also notable, with co-founder Phil Knight being the largest individual shareholder.
+Phil Knight and his son Travis Knight, along with holding companies and trusts they control, own more than 97% of the outstanding Class A shares, which gives the Knight family effective control over Nike's board by electing nine of the twelve directors.
+Other significant individual owners include Mark Parker (executive chairman and former CEO) and John Donahoe II (current CEO).

 Ask Our Expert AI Analyst